 The top three results are Amazon products.

 Unfortunately we are not one of those three results.
 However, I am trying to figure out how to make that happen.
-One thing that may help is that we now have a very simple website set up at junglestix.com–what do you think of the site?
-We only spent about an hour setting it up, it looks like we only had about 200 hits there last month which is pretty laughable compared to the traffic the listing gets on Amazon.
-If we spent some time trying to drive traffic to the site and therefore Amazon, we could potentially rank better on Amazon and Google.
+One thing that may help is having a very simple website set up.
+If we spent some time trying to drive traffic to the site, and therefore Amazon, we could potentially rank better on Amazon and Google.

 I’m not entirely sure about the interplay between Google and Amazon, but I think that driving some outside traffic to Jungle Stix would be a nice lift.
 Especially if we can continue that 28% conversion rate!